multiplealiases/Databending-In-Audacity-Required-Reading/README.md

 This is my way of databending, and I choose to do it this way because this method produces results that I think are good.
 You can do whatever you want with your art.
 I encourage you to come up with new and different ways that better suit your purposes.

+Updated: Here's an addendum to this article, *[What happens if you use different audio encodings while importing?](https://github.com/multiplealiases/Addendum-Using-Different-Audio-Encodings/blob/main/README.md)*

 If there's anything you'd like to add or change, fork (and add a pull request) this repository or contact me on GitHub at [multiplealiases](https://github.com/multiplealiases).